AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/asuswrt-merlin.md

 1. In the ***Host Name (or IP address)*** field, enter your router’s IP address (e.g., `192.168.1.1`).
 1. Make sure the ***Connection type*** is set to SSH.
 1. Click ***Open***.
 1. When the terminal window opens, enter the router’s credentials.
-The SSH login username and password are the same as the management credentials.
+The SSH login username and password are the same as the admin credentials.

 ## 4. Install Entware using SSH

 Once logged into your SSH client, you can use various commands to interact with your router’s Linux-based operating system.
 To proceed, you will need to install Entware OPKG Manager.
 It allows you to install third-party software packages to expand router capabilities.
 Skip to the next step if you already have it installed.

-Note that you cannot use both Optware (dated alternative) and Entware at the same time.
+Note that you cannot use both Optware (outdated alternative) and Entware at the same time.

 The Asus DownloadMaster is based on Optware, and therefore is not compatible with Entware.
 You will have to uninstall DownloadMaster and look at the alternatives provided by Entware.